kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/metrics.md

 ---
-description: "Explains Kora metrics with Micrometer, Prometheus export, OpenTelemetry metric standards, registry customization, and module-specific metric references.
-Use when working with MetricsModule, Micrometer, PrometheusMeterRegistry, MetricsConfig, PrometheusMeterRegistryInitializer, OpenTelemetry, Metrics Reference."
+description: "Explains Kora metrics with Micrometer, Prometheus export through the system HTTP server, per-module telemetry.metrics configuration, registry and metric factory customization, and a full metric reference.
+Use when working with MetricsModule, MeterRegistry, MetricsScraper, PrometheusMeterRegistryInitializer, telemetry.metrics.enabled, httpServer.system.metricsPath, Metrics Reference."
 agent:
-  use_when: "Use this file for Kora docs or implementation questions about Kora metrics with Micrometer, Prometheus export, OpenTelemetry metric standards, registry customization, and module-specific metric references; key triggers include MetricsModule, Micrometer, PrometheusMeterRegistry, MetricsConfig, PrometheusMeterRegistryInitializer, OpenTelemetry, Metrics Reference."
+  use_when: "Use this file for Kora docs or implementation questions about Kora metrics with Micrometer, Prometheus export through the system HTTP server, the per-module telemetry.metrics block, registry and metric factory customization, and module-specific metric names and tags; key triggers include MetricsModule, MeterRegistry, MetricsScraper, PrometheusMeterRegistryInitializer, DefaultHttpServerMetricsFactory, telemetry.metrics.enabled, telemetry.metrics.slo, httpServer.system.metricsPath, Metrics Reference."
 ---

 Module for collecting application metrics using [Micrometer](https://micrometer.io/docs/concepts#_purpose).
-It creates a `PrometheusMeterRegistry`, connects Kora component metrics to it, and exposes the result in the `Prometheus` format through the private `HTTP` server.
+It creates a `PrometheusMeterRegistry`, registers it in the dependency container as a `MeterRegistry`, and exposes the collected values in the `Prometheus` format through the [system HTTP server](http-server.md#system-server).
 This lets you collect application, `JVM`, process, and built-in integration metrics in one place and scrape them with an external observability system.

-Publishing metrics requires the [private HTTP server](http-server.md), which exposes them in the [Prometheus](https://prometheus.io/docs/concepts/data_model/) format.
+Publishing metrics requires the [system HTTP server](http-server.md#system-server), which exposes them in the [Prometheus](https://prometheus.io/docs/concepts/data_model/) format.

+!!! warning "Module metrics are disabled by default"

+    `TelemetryConfig.MetricsConfig#enabled` returns `false`, and every module inherits that default.
+    An application that only connects `MetricsModule` starts fine and answers `/metrics` with `200`, but the response contains only `JVM`, process, and `kora.up` values — no `http_server_*`, `http_client_*`, `db_*` or any other component metric.
+Enable metrics explicitly per module with `<module>.telemetry.metrics.enabled = true`, see [Module metrics](#module-metrics).

 For a step-by-step walkthrough before the reference details, see [Observability](../guides/observability.md).